marcohg/dma/readme.md

 An example of using DMA on Tx of UART for Kinetis K20 MH - Jul, 11,2013
--Jul15
-Added second port, No DMA yet
+- Jul15: Added second port, both has DMA

 MONITOR:
 - Toggling TP1 every main loop